ficusrukkha/Dhamma-Study/content/wiki/welcome.md

 order: 1
 ---

-This website is a template and framework for building an [open-source](https://opensource.org/licenses/MIT) community of linked Buddhist websites hosted on Github.
+This website is part of a framework for building an [open-source](https://opensource.org/licenses/MIT) community of linked Buddhist websites hosted on Github.